Double-track railway: Track centres

-The distance between the track centres makes a difference in cost and performance of a double-track line.
-The track centres can be as narrow and as cheap as possible, but maintenance must be done on the side.
-Signals for bi-directional working cannot be mounted between the tracks so must be mounted on the 'wrong' side of the line or on expensive signal bridges.
+The distance between the tracks' centres makes a difference in cost and performance of a double-track line.
+The track centres can be as closely spaced and as cheap as possible, but maintenance must be done on the side.
+Signals for bi-directional working cannot be mounted between the tracks, so they must be mounted on the 'wrong' side of the line or on expensive signal bridges.
 For standard gauge tracks the distance may be 4 m or less.
-Track centres are usually wider on high speed lines, as pressure waves knock each other as high-speed trains pass.
-Track centres are also usually wider on sharp curves, and the length and width of trains is contingent on the minimum railway curve radius of the railway.
+Track centres are usually further apart on high speed lines, as pressure waves knock each other as high-speed trains pass.
+Track centres are also usually further apart on sharp curves, and the length and width of trains is contingent on the minimum railway curve radius of the railway.

-Increasing width of track centres of 6 m or more makes it much easier to mount signals and overhead wiring structures.
-Very wide centres at major bridges can have military value.
-It also makes it harder for rogue ships and barges knocking out both bridges in the same accident.
+Increasing the width of track centres of 6 m or more makes it much easier to mount signals and overhead wiring structures.
+Very widely spaced centres at major bridges can have military value.
+It also makes it harder for rogue ships and barges to knock out both bridges in the same accident.

-Railway lines in desert areas affected by sand dunes are sometimes built on alternate routes so that if one is covered by sand, the other(s) are still serviceable.
+Railway lines in desert areas affected by sand dunes are sometimes built with the two tracks separated, so that if one is covered by sand, the other(s) are still serviceable.

 If the standard track centre is changed, it can take a very long time for most or all tracks to be brought into line.